chantastic/storybook-nextjs/README.md

 Here, I will add an arbitrary story just to get it to pass.

+Might be worth mentioning, at this point, that I can push anything I want.
+Can I do it without commiting?

+---

+Just pushed a build without committing.
+I've never thought about doing that but totally makes sense.
+I'm using Chromatic to update the baseline.

 ## Notes

 ### Interactions as Chromatic light